kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 useful information for the LLM to answer $Q_{NL}$.
 In practice there could be more steps to rank those $k$ chunks and maybe select a fewer number of them to give to the LLM.

-Overall, my reading on standard RAG-U was quite technically deep as the success of these pipelines depend on two core and technically deep problems:
+Overall, my reading on standard RAG-U was quite technically deep.
+That's not surprising since the success of these pipelines depend on two core technical problems:
 1. How "good" are the embeddings that are inserted into the vector index, i.e., how well does it capture the relatedness of $Q_{NL}$ to the chunks.
 This is a core problem in the neural IR.
 2. How accurate is the vector index in finding top-k nearest neighbors to the vector embedding $v_{Q}$ of $Q_{NL}$.
 This is a core database problem.

 *Important Future Work 1*: I belive we should be seeing more exciting work coming up in this space.
-One topic I saw was the use of matrices instead of vectors to embed chunks and questions.
+One topic is the use of matrices instead of vectors to embed chunks and questions.
-This is done in the [ColBERT-style models](https://huggingface.co/colbert-ir/colbertv2.0) and are shown to work well on some Q&A benchmarks.
-However, instead of expensive matrix-to-matrix multiplications, the distance calculations here are based on faster computations.
-Indexing and retrieval of these matrices is an interesting topic and I have even started seeing some off-the-shelf tools, e.g., the [RAGatouille package of LlamaIndex](https://llamahub.ai/l/llama_packs-ragatouille_retriever?from=llama_packs), that allows developers to replace the vectors in the standard RAG-U figure above with matrices.
-Tons of good future work is possible in this space, improving the accuracy and efficiency of the vector/matrix indices and the evaluation of RAG-U systems that use these vectors.
+This is done in the [ColBERT-style](https://huggingface.co/colbert-ir/colbertv2.0) "neural retrieval models" that are shown to work well on some Q&A benchmarks.
+Indexing and retrieval of these matrices is an interesting topic and I have even seen some off-the-shelf tools, e.g., the [RAGatouille package of LlamaIndex](https://llamahub.ai/l/llama_packs-ragatouille_retriever?from=llama_packs), that allows developers to replace the vectors in the standard RAG-U figure above with matrices.
+Tons of good future work is possible in this space from improving the accuracy and efficiency of the vector/matrix indices to the evaluation of RAG-U systems that use these vectors.

 ## First Role of Knowledge Graphs in RAG-U: Explicitly Linking Chunks